boxwise/boxwise/README.md

     - Go to https://console.firebase.google.com/ and click "Add project";
     - Enter "Boxwise Development" into the name field and click "Create Project";
-    - Once that has completed, click "Add Firebase to your web app".
-Ignore the prompt to copy and paste the snippet for now;
     - Click "Database" in the left hand menu, click "Get Started" underneath Cloud Firestore, then click "Enable";
     - Click "Authentication" in the left hand menu, then the "Sign-in method" tab, then click "Email/Password", flip the first "Enable" switch, then click "Save".